Answers to frequently asked questions around COVID-19, from travel to furlough

 Pregnant or breastfeeding employees

 Advice for those who are pregnant, breastfeeding or planning to get pregnant has changed since the vaccination programme started.
 There's no evidence the COVID-19 vaccines are unsafe, but more evidence is needed.
-The JCVI has now advised that pregnant women should be offered the COVID-19 vaccine at the same time as the rest of the population, based on their age and clinical risk group.
+The JCVI advised in April that pregnant women should be offered the COVID-19 vaccine at the same time as the rest of the population, based on their age and clinical risk group.
 The advice still states that pregnant women should discuss the risks and benefits of vaccination with their clinician, including the latest evidence on safety and which vaccines they should receive.Breastfeeding women can have the COVID-19 vaccine.

 Women do not need to avoid pregnancy after vaccination.
 However, those who avoid vaccination because they are planning a pregnancy may be able to use this to assert sex discrimination if they are then treated less favourably or are later dismissed due to this refusal.